womenrising/womenrising/README.md

 rake db:migrate
 rake db:seed (this is the run the seed file that I created to simulate users for testing purposes)

 Once the database is set-up you can start working on changes or improvements that you are making.
+You can run rails s to start the server and should be able to login.

 ###Reporting Bugs

-Currently bug reporting is being worked on.
-If you have any Issues please send it to
+Currently how to report bugs is being worked on.
+If you have any issues please send it to info@womenrising.co.

+Please make sure that you have your issues be as detailed as possible (screenshots are always helpful!!).

 ###Sources